New Student Immunizations

 All incoming students must complete a tuberculosis (TB) screening questionnaire available in the “Medical Clearances” section of their UD Health Portal.

-Students who have risk factors identified in their screening questionnaire are required to provide proof of a TB blood test (QuantiFERON or T-Spot) or TB skin test (TST/PPD) within six months prior to the start of classes.
-Students who have positive skin or blood tests may also submit chest x-rays obtained in the United States as supporting documentation (SHS does not accept international x-rays).
+Students who have risk factors identified in their screening questionnaire are required to provide proof of a TB blood test (QuantiFERON or T-Spot) within six months prior to the start of classes.
+Beginning February 6, 2023, TB skin tests will no longer be accepted.

 - Students who have been treated with medication for active or latent TB may submit documentation of their treatment instead of a TB blood or skin test.

-- Please note, a chest x-ray does not substitute for a required TB skin or blood test.
+- Please note, a chest x-ray alone does not substitute for a required TB blood test.

 The University of Delaware requires the following vaccines for students: